Press Advisory—UC Law SF Response to San Francisco’s Tenderloin Neighborhood Safety Assessment and Plan for COVID-19: “Entirely Inadequate”

-On May 4, 2020, UC Hastings Law and five co-plaintiffs filed suit against the City and County of San Francisco in federal court, demanding that the City clear sidewalks in the Tenderloin and provide safe, sanitary sheltering alternatives for people now camping there.
+On May 4, 2020, UC Law SF and five co-plaintiffs filed suit against the City and County of San Francisco in federal court, demanding that the City clear sidewalks in the Tenderloin and provide safe, sanitary sheltering alternatives for people now camping there.
 Since the onset of the COVID-19 pandemic, sidewalks have become overwhelmed by tent encampments, while open-air drug dealing is more brazen than ever and neighborhood residents are afraid to leave their homes.

 On the same day the suit was filed, over seven weeks after the establishment of a local health emergency, the City released a preliminary plan for addressing conditions in the Tenderloin.
 The plan would institutionalize and encourage sidewalk encampments and facilitate the already rampant open-air drug dealing.

 The plan seeks to provide services and resources to existing encampments on sidewalks in the Tenderloin rather than find locations for unhoused individuals away from residences and businesses.
 Provisions such as eliminating vehicular traffic on multiple streets to create room for pedestrians and cyclists suggest the plan intends to continue allowing sidewalks to be used as makeshift camps rather than to clear them for use by all residents, businesses, and visitors.
 Such measures would worsen public nuisances and continue to violate the rights of people whose disabilities make it especially unsafe or impossible for them to move through the neighborhood.

 The solutions the plan recommends would never be suggested for San Francisco’s more affluent districts.
 The time has come to stop treating the Tenderloin as a containment zone.
 The City treats the men, women and children who live, work and go to school in the Tenderloin as second-class citizens in violation of the laws and Constitutions of the United States and California.